Atheas/Atheas.github.io/_posts/2023-01-15-a-project-that-failed.md

 - AWS
 - WinSCP
 - Terminal
+- Atlassian Jira for management of addition of new features, code changes, et cetera
+- Notion for attempted team management, but all the time I was solo-devving Terradom.io

+Overall, I played with a lot of tools and used few coding languages such as Python, CSS, HTML, Javascript.

 Below this would be a collection of screenshots showing the website, right-click and open the image in a new tab to see more clearly.
 ---